-Furthermore,as there is no reason to believe that any individual’s particular thyroid hormone levels represent a set-point, any deviation away from these levels, within the normal range, is not necessarily deleterious, regardless of the TSH level.
+Furthermore, as there is no reason to believe that any individual’s particular thyroid hormone levels represent a set-point, any deviation away from these levels, within the normal range, is not necessarily deleterious, regardless of the TSH level.
 Individuals with baseline thyroid function towards the upper end of the range must have a greater decline in thyroid function to become hypothyroid as compared with individuals with baseline function at the lower end of the range because this reflects the true physiology; they are starting at a ‘slightly hyperthyroid’ point.
 These former individuals with a small drop in FT4 levels are not becoming ‘individually’ hypothyroid, but are, in fact becoming more ‘normal’.
-They do not need to become ‘more hypothyroid’ [8]than other individuals so as to have hormone levels fall out of the normal range and enable diagnosis.
+They do not need to become ‘more hypothyroid’ [9] than other individuals so as to have hormone levels fall out of the normal range and enable diagnosis.
 Conversely these individuals with upper normal range levels of FT4 need little disturbance upwards to become truly, overtly hyperthyroid.

-In summary there is theoretical and empiric evidence suggesting thatthe concept of subclinical thyroid dysfunction is flawed, and that even if it does exist, it should not be diagnosed on the basis of TSH levels.There is rather, a continuum of thyroid hormone effect along the continuum of thyroid hormone levels.
-TSH levels remain good screening tests for overt thyroid dysfunction, but,as this systematic review showed, to determine thyroid statuswithin and around the normal range, it is theoretically and empirically more sound to rely on the level of FT4..
+In summary there is theoretical and empiric evidence suggesting that the concept of subclinical thyroid dysfunction is flawed, and that even if it does exist, it should not be diagnosed on the basis of TSH levels.
+There is rather, a continuum of thyroid hormone effect along the continuum of thyroid hormone levels, with a possible optimum around the middle of the range.
+TSH levels remain good screening tests for overt thyroid dysfunction, but, as this systematic review showed, to determine thyroid status within and around the normal range, it is theoretically and empirically more sound to rely on the level of FT4.
 This applies in principle for all diagnostic and therapeutic considerations.
 It may well be that previous trials of the treatment of subclinical thyroid dysfunction have been negative on account of treatment being directed at TSH levels, and that if subtle improvements are to be sought at the edges of the normal range, FT4, and possibly FT3 levels, may be better targets.

-The appreciation of these principles should result in a simplification of the understanding of thyroid physiology and pathophysiology, and bring it more into line with the understanding of the physiology and pathophysiology of other parameters, whereby the status of a parameter is judged by its level rather than the level of any controlling factor.A change in the diagnostic criteria of borderline normal/subclinical thyroid dysfunction appears indicated.
+The appreciation of these principles should result in a simplification of the understanding of thyroid physiology and pathophysiology, and bring it more into line with the understanding of the physiology and pathophysiology of other parameters, whereby the status of a parameter is judged by its level rather than the level of any controlling factor.
+A change in the diagnostic criteria of borderline normal/subclinical thyroid dysfunction appears indicated.